Contrasting First Choice Healthcare Solutions (FCHS) and Its Peers

 |2.43

-First Choice Healthcare Solutions currently has a consensus target price of $2.50, indicating a potential upside of 92.31%.
-As a group, “Medical laboratories” companies have a potential downside of 6.68%.
-Given First Choice Healthcare Solutions’ stronger consensus rating and higher possible upside, equities analysts clearly believe First Choice Healthcare Solutions is more favorable than its rivals.
+First Choice Healthcare Solutions currently has a consensus target price of $2.50, indicating a potential upside of 93.05%.
+As a group, “Medical laboratories” companies have a potential downside of 5.66%.
+Given First Choice Healthcare Solutions’ stronger consensus rating and higher probable upside, equities research analysts plainly believe First Choice Healthcare Solutions is more favorable than its rivals.

 Summary